Podcast: All the latest from the SCN family of Steelers shows, Tuesday Edition

 Listen to the show on the player below:

-Today on the Hangover we start a debate series of all-time greatest Steelers by positions and today we discuss the outside linebacker position.
-Join Steel Curtain Network’s Daniel J, and Shannon White giving their perspective of the Steelers on the latest episode of the Hangover.
+Today on the Hangover we address the camp holdout and new player acquisition rumors. we also continue the player positions rank debate series and today we discuss the center position.
+Join Steel Curtain Network’s Daniel J, and Shannon White giving their OTA observations of the Steelers on the latest episode of the Hangover.

 Check out the rundown of the show: